A delicious recipe for four carrot cake cupcakes that comes together in 25 minutes.

 Small batch carrot cake cupcakes are the new thing.
 Rather than eating healthier this year, maybe we can all just make less to begin with.
 (That is completely logical, isn’t it?)

-But on a serious note, as I mentioned in my small batch walnut brownies post, my goal for 2018 is to shift my focus to small batch recipes.
+As I mentioned in my small batch walnut brownies post, my goal for 2018 is to shift my focus to small batch recipes.
 I’ve also decided to make a few changes to the blog, and have three main categories as my overall focus.
 More of that to come … 🙂

 Valentine’s Day is right around the corner, and a small batch of carrot cake cupcakes is exactly what you’ll need after your delicious home cooked meal.
 I personally don’t celebrate Valentine’s Day (even though I live in the city where Hallmark was created), but I love when people get into it.
 Cooking at home is so romantic, and I fully support the thoughtfulness of making dinner for your loved ones.
 That’s what the day is all about, right?
 Celebrating love.
 And what better way to show someone you love them, than through food? <3